S-A-Ismail/s-a-ismail/_posts/2024-08-30-GlueasHMSforDatabricks.md

 ---
 The AWS Glue Data Catalog seamlessly integrates with Databricks, providing a centralized and consistent view of your data.

+> This article was originally written by me back in early 2023, Databricks now offers Glue as an option in Lakehouse Federation and Unity Catalog which has further benefits.
+I will soon be writing on that as well.
 {: .prompt-info }

 ## Implementing Glue Data Catalog as a Metadata service ##